JiscPER/jper/docs/MODELS.md

     "id" : "<opaque identifier for this notification>", "created_date" : "<date this notification was received>",

-    "event" : "<keyword for the kind of notification: acceptance, publication, etc.>"
+    "event" : "<keyword for the kind of notification: acceptance, publication, etc.>",

     "provider" : {
         "id" : "<user account id of the provider>",